 Travel Funny Stories and Travel Fails

 We are constantly hearing and seeing on social media about how amazing other people’s trips have been, which in part is what inspires us to travel ourselves.
 But how often do you hear about the other side of travelling?
-The travel fails.
-Those travel funny stories, scary moments, embarrassing moments and absolutely hilarious moments.
+The travel fails!
+Those travel funny stories, scary moments, road trip anecdotes, embarrassing moments and absolutely blumin hilarious moments.

 Travelling is not always perfect.
 It’s not moving from one picture perfect postcard moment to the next.
 There are long arduous journeys along the way, toilets which make you feel a little sick to use, moments when you’ll feel homesick and all you can think about it is your warm comfy bed back home.

 That’s not to say travel isn’t worth it and most of these moments can be looked back upon in the future with a great deal of amusement.
-They make the best bar stories and they are the anecdotes which will stay with you the longest.
+Funny travel experiences make for the best bar stories and they are the anecdotes which will stay with you the longest.
 Travelling wouldn’t be travelling without them – it would be holidaying which is definitely not as great an adventure!

 What you can expect from this article...

 - 1 Travel Fail: The Greece Hire Car